November 13-15, Venice International University

-Two policy analysts from of the European Parliamentary Research Service (EPRS) will participate in the VeUMEU, providing their expert advice and guidance to the students during the deliberations.
+The VeUMEU is supported also by the European Parliamentary Research Service (EPRS).
+Three policy analysts will participate in the VeUMEU, providing their expert advice and guidance to the students during the deliberations:

-In advance of the event, EPRS has provided Topical Digests to the student participants on the issues that will be discussed and debated during the simulation.
-See the documents below in the Support material section.
+EPRS has provided Topical Digests on the issues that will be discussed and debated during the simulation.
+See the documents below in the Support Material section.